Ariana Grande: Achievements

 Grande has sold over 90 million records worldwide, making her one of the best-selling music artists of all time.
-All of Grande's studio albums have been certified platinum or higher by the Recording Industry Association of America (RIAA) and have spent at least one year charting on the Billboard 200 chart.
-Her highest-certified album by the RIAA is My Everything, at quadruple platinum, whilst her longest-charting album, Thank U, Next, has spent 171 non-consecutive weeks on the chart.
-Grande has accumulated 13 million albums and 107 million digital singles units as a lead artist in the United States, making her the 14th-highest-certified artist and fifth-highest-certified female artist on RIAA's Top Artists (Digital Singles) ranking.
-With 120 million units combined (songs and albums), she is the 24th-highest-certified artist, overall, and sixth among women.
+All of Grande's studio albums have been certified Platinum or higher by the Recording Industry Association of America (RIAA).
+Her highest-certified album by the RIAA is My Everything, at quadruple Platinum, while her longest-charting album, Thank U, Next, has spent 193 non-consecutive weeks on the chart.
+Grande has accumulated 16 million albums and 141 million digital singles units as a lead artist in the United States, making her the ninth-highest-certified artist and third-highest-certified female artist on RIAA's Top Artists (Digital Singles) ranking.
+With 157 million units combined (songs and albums), she is the 16th-highest-certified artist, overall, and fifth-highest among women.
 In the US, Grande has moved 22.4 million album units, and garnered over 23.6 billion streams across lead artist credits, as of 2023, according to Luminate.
+With over 36 million certified units, she is among the best-selling female artists in the UK.
 Two of her songs have been certified diamond by the RIAA: "Bang Bang" (with Jessie J and Nicki Minaj) and "7 Rings".
-She is one of the best-selling female artists in the UK, with over 36 million certified units as of 2025.